ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 GROUP BY 1, 2 ORDER BY 1, 2;
 ```

 I did this for the PETS table we created above and received the output below.
-Note that the types for all the columns are VARCHAR, since we saved the entire JSON as a VARIANT column in the PETS table.
+Note that the types for all the columns are VARCHAR since we saved the entire JSON as a VARIANT column in the PETS table.
 | Path    | Type    | Count |
 |---------|---------|-------|
 | is_name | VARCHAR | 3     |